Skip to main content

 Karen Tse, a radiation therapist (RT) at the Princess Margaret, worked with Dr. Matthew to create a process for RTs to become more comfortable talking about sexual health with their patients.

-"Radiation therapists are still not fully comfortable talking about sex with patients, but now we know that there are resources for those who need it, which is much better than how it's been," Karen says.
+"Radiation therapists are still not fully comfortable talking about sex with patients, but now we know that there are resources for those who need it, which is much better than what it was," Karen says.

 Karen Tse is helping medical radiation therapists become well-versed in sexual health.
 (Photo: UHN)

-Karen was granted the UHN CAP Fellowship in 2021.
-It's an opportunity for health professionals to improve patient care by leading a quality improvement project and she decided to help staff become more educated about sexual health in oncology settings, while increasing patient access to sexual health information.
+Karen was granted the UHN CAP Fellowship in 2021, an opportunity for health professionals to improve patient care by leading a quality improvement project.
+She decided to help educate staff about sexual health in oncology settings, and to increase patient access to sexual health information.

 "Not a lot of people understand the connection between sexual dysfunction and patients being treated for head and neck cancer, but there are many associated factors," she explains.